cthare/website/content/home/about.md

 # Biography

 Colin Hare is an IT specialist currently employed at ExamSoft.
-He is currently finishing up his degree at Troy University part time while gaining real world experience at his current employer.
+At this time he is currently finishing up his bachelor's degree at Troy University part time while gaining real world experience at his current employer.